dr-riz/interviews/paytm/WeblogChallenge-master/README.md

 I annotate the tasks with my notes.

 # WeblogChallenge
-This is an interview challenge for Paytm Labs.
-Please feel free to fork.
-Pull Requests will be ignored.
+This is an interview challenge by Paytm Labs.

-The challenge is to make make analytical observations about the data using the distributed tools below.
+The challenge is to make make analytical \[and predictive\] observations about the data using the distributed tools below.

 ## Processing & Analytical goals: